CU-BioKEM/user-guide/docs/source/processing/using_software/cryosparc.rst

 `CryoSPARC Live <https://guide.cryosparc.com/live/about-cryosparc-live>`_ allows you to perform preprocessing tasks (motion correction, CTF estimation, particle picking, 2D classification, and Ab-initio reconstruction) as images are transfered into your PL.
 It can also be useful even if all your images are already in place, in that you can tweak parameters and see the results very quickly.
-To use Live, open CryoSPARC and clikc on the lightening bolt on the left panel, from there select a project (or make a new one), and follow the
+To use Live, open CryoSPARC and clikc on the lightning bolt on the left panel, from there select a project (or make a new one), and follow the
 `guide <https://guide.cryosparc.com/live/about-cryosparc-live>`_.
 A few things to consider:

   - When selecting worker lanes, try ``blance-biokem`` or ``blanca``